-Passion for Water Quality, Innovation and Collaboration Drives Us
+Passion for Water Quality, Innovation, and Collaboration Drives Us

 The Bay Foundation

-Nearly two million people live in the Santa Monica Bay Watershed stretching from Ventura County to Palos Verdes, from the Santa Monica Mountains and Griffith Park, to Baldwin Hills and out to the sea.
+Nearly two million people live in the Santa Monica Bay Watershed stretching from Ventura County to Palos Verdes, from the Santa Monica Mountains and Griffith Park, to Baldwin Hills, and out to the sea.

-More than 5,000 species of animals, fish, birds and plants make their home in the Bay and the Bay Watershed.
+More than 5,000 species of animals, fish, birds, and plants make their home in the Bay and the Bay Watershed.

 And millions of people visit this area from around the world.

 The Bay Foundation (TBF)—also known as the Santa Monica Bay Restoration Foundation—is a 501(c) 3 non-profit environmental group founded in 1990 to restore and enhance Santa Monica Bay and local coastal waters.
-TBF is staffed by science and policy experts who are passionate about understanding and protecting the Bay and the Bay watershed, and all the benefits that a healthy ecosystem can provide all those who use and enjoy it.
+TBF is staffed by science and policy experts passionate about understanding and protecting the Bay and the Bay watershed, and all the benefits that a healthy ecosystem can provide all those who use and enjoy it.

 TBF is part of the U.S. EPA’s Santa Monica Bay National Estuary Program (SMBNEP)—learn more about estuaries HERE.
 The SMBNEP is one of 28 similar programs established under Section 320 of the 1987 Clean Water Act and administered by the U.S. EPA.